Hauling Toys: Kid Cargo

 We found a gently used toy hauler that looked and felt brand new.
 The previous owners had traded it in for a different model, but the RV’s second full bathroom, side patio and onboard generator made it an ideal choice for us.
 Traveling to California, Mount Rushmore or the Grand Canyon suddenly felt within our grasp, even with two little ones in tow.
 The toy hauler’s space meant we had the flexibility to adapt our living space from day-to-day and year-to-year to suit our growing family.
 We bought it, and the next thing we knew, our life hit the road.

 A Flexible Space for All Occasions

-We’ve settled into an easy way of living in the toy hauler.
+We’ve settled into an easy way of living in the toy hauler with office conversion and more.
 The garage area serves as a playroom, sunroom, office, classroom and bedroom at different times of day.
 A fold-out couch turns into our youngest’s child’s bed at night.
 During the day, we reconfigure the room for learning.
 The bed converts back to a couch, and we set up a built-in table with a laptop and books to serve as Julian’s classroom.

 When we pull out toy boxes and tuck the table and couch away, we have an instant playroom.
 Open all the blinds and curtains to let the sun stream in, and the same space becomes a sunroom, perfect for a little yoga or a cup of coffee in the morning.